bastides/resize-mobile-assets/README.md

 - `resize-ios.sh` for iOS assets (@1x to @3x)
 - `resize-ios-icon.sh` for iOS and iWatch app icons

+Additional tools:

+- `grid-android.sh` overlays Android gridlines over layout images and saves the output as a new file

 ## Instructions

 Run each script without parameters to display usage instructions, e.g. `./resize-android.sh`.